2021-22 Undergraduate Student Information

 Any student who is showing COVID-19 symptoms, has tested positive, or has health-related questions, can call Penn’s Student Health Service at 215-746-3535 for guidance.
 Students outside of the Philadelphia region can still contact Student Health, or they can contact their provider closer to home.
 Penn Student Health Insurance covers students anywhere they go.

 Students who are unable to participate in classes remotely due to illness should email their instructors.

-Beginning Monday, August 30, the Annenberg Library will be open from 9am to 5pm on weekdays.
+The Annenberg Library is open from 9am to 5pm on weekdays.
 It will be closed on weekends.